tilburgsciencehub/website/content/examples/simple-reproducible-webscraping.md

 This is probably the most simple web scraping template to use in your future projects.

-You can check out [this repository](https://github.com/tilburgsciencehub/data-ranking-the-brands.git) for all the details.
+You can check out the repository below for all the details.
 Fork it/use it as a template - contributions appreciated!

+{{% cta-primary-center "Check out the GitHub Repository" "https://github.com/tilburgsciencehub/data-ranking-the-brands.git" %}}